 Backlinks are the second of the two most important ranking signals mentioned in the above statistics.

-Generally, the more links you get from websites with high authority, the better you can usually rank for certain keywords.
+Generally, the more links you get from highly authoritative websites, the better you can usually rank for certain keywords.

 But here is a word of caution.